 I liked the atmosphere too, very friendly and relaxed, and the two pupils who showed me around clearly loved the school.

-Word on the ground: Parents I’ve been talking to really like the down-to-earth, friendly aspect of Teddies and also cited its position so close to central Oxford and it’s extraordinary facilities as two of its major calling cards.
+Parents I’ve been talking to really like the down-to-earth, friendly aspect of Teddies and also cited its position so close to central Oxford and it’s extraordinary facilities as two of its major calling cards.
 For those who don’t board, there’s still extraordinarily good wrap-around-care with kids able to stay at school until 9pm at night.
 In terms of the kids themselves, the view was that Teddies is very friendly and inclusive, but there are a lot of extracurricular activities and it was tiring at times.
 As a parent I say… er, GREAT!

 THE MUDDY VERDICT:

 Don’t take my word for it!
-Have a look for yourself at the Open Day on 12 May 2018 for Lower School entry or 23 Sept 2017 for Sixth Form entry, or truck along for a mini open morning most Saturday mornings/Thursday mornings during term time (2 hours, book in advance).
+Have a look for yourself at the Open Day on 12 May 2018 for Lower School entry, or truck along for a mini open morning most Saturday mornings/Thursday mornings during term time (2 hours, book in advance).
 Alternatively book an individual tours with the Headmaster during term-time throughout the year.
 Call 01865 319203 to book.

 St Edward’s School, Woodstock Rd, Oxford, OX2 7NN.
 Tel: 01865 319 204.